Vector Group Ltd. (VGR) Reveals an Earnings Mystery

 Analysts’ Opinion of VGR

-Many brokerage firms have already submitted their reports for VGR stocks, with Oppenheimer repeating the rating for VGR by listing it as a “Outperform.”
-The predicted price for VGR in the upcoming period, according to Oppenheimer is $18 based on the research report published on November 09th of the current year 2021.
+Many brokerage firms have already submitted their reports for VGR stocks, with Barclays repeating the rating for VGR by listing it as a “Equal Weight.”
+The predicted price for VGR in the upcoming period, according to Barclays is $17 based on the research report published on November 15th of the current year 2021.

-Barclays, on the other hand, stated in their research note that they expect to see VGR reach a price target of $13, previously predicting the price at $15.
-The rating they have provided for VGR stocks is “Underweight” according to the report published on September 13th, 2021.
+Oppenheimer, on the other hand, stated in their research note that they expect to see VGR reach a price target of $18.
+The rating they have provided for VGR stocks is “Outperform” according to the report published on November 09th, 2021.

-Barclays gave a rating of “Equal Weight” to VGR, setting the target price at $11 in the report published on October 05th of the previous year.
+Barclays gave a rating of “Underweight” to VGR, setting the target price at $13 in the report published on September 13th of the current year.

-After a stumble in the market that brought VGR to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 2.87% of gains for the given period.
+After a stumble in the market that brought VGR to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with 0.00% of loss for the given period.

 Insider Trading